udaan-iitt/editions/2025_Autumn/internship-experience-iisc.md

 ### My work

 I studied the impact of droplets on non-circular orifices.
 In 2 months, I had to perform experiments, analyze the data and come to a conclusion and explain what effect it would have due to non-circular orifices and if there wasn’t any effect why doesn’t it have.
 I was given 4 different orifices and the experiments had to be varied across different impact heights.
 This part of the internship tested my patience to the core and I felt hell as I had to ensure each time that the droplet impacted on the exact centre of the orifice, this was the most exhausting task and it took over 2 weeks.
-And as the data was captured by a high-speed camera at 6250fps, I had enormous data to extract the required parameters from each frame; this could have been painful if the ImageJ software had never existed.
+And as the data was captured by a high-speed camera at 6250fps, I had enormous data to extract the required par"ameters from each frame; this could have been painful if the ImageJ software had never existed.
 I tried to extract a few parameters from image processing using OpenCV, this shortened the time significantly.
 In this process, I was left with another month left.

 ![Experimental Setup at Aerospace Engineering Department, IISc Bengaluru](images/iisc1.jpg "Experimental Setup at Aerospace Engineering Department, IISc Bengaluru.")